NethServer/docs/administrator-manual/en/packages.rst

         test the updates in a non-production system.
 For any doubt ask the NethServer community forum! [#NSCOM]_

-    The first time the Software center page is opened, it is required to select **the origin of software updates**.
-This decision can be changed at any later time from :guilabel:`Software center > Configure`:
+    Every day an **automated scheduled task** checks if a new distribution release of CentOS is available; when this happens it sends an email notification message to the system administrator and changes the :guilabel:`Software updates origin`.
+The system administrator can temporarily change the software updates origin from :guilabel:`Software center > Configure`.
+The available choices are:

-    :dfn:`Unlocked`
+    :dfn:`Unlocked` (default)

         The Software center considers updates from all available software repositories.
 It ensures every installed package is at its latest version.

-        When a new release of CentOS is available, a warning message is shown to inform the user about the new upstream distribution release.
+        The "unlocked" origin is automatically selected by the :dfn:`system upgrade` procedure that can be started only by the system administrator.

     :dfn:`Locked`